andrewbgrant/spacecowboy.nvim/README.md

 # spacecowboy.nvim

-A noir-inspired Neovim colorscheme for console cowboys.
-Born from the neon-lit streets of Blade Runner, the digital sprawl of Neuromancer, and the jazz-infused cosmos of Cowboy Bebop.
+A cyberpunk Neovim colorscheme for console cowboys jacking into the matrix.
+Inspired by the electric data streams of Neuromancer, the neon-soaked streets of Blade Runner, and the jazz-infused cosmos of Cowboy Bebop.

 ## Features

-- **Cyberpunk Aesthetic**: Carefully crafted palette balancing muted earth tones with vibrant accent colors
+- **Cyberspace Aesthetic**: Electric neon colors against dark terminal backgrounds - ice blues, matrix greens, hot pinks, and gold
 - **Semantic Highlighting**: Full support for TreeSitter and LSP semantic tokens
-- **Language-Optimized**: Specialized highlighting for Python, TypeScript, JavaScript, JSX/TSX
+- **Language-Optimized**: Specialized highlighting for Python, TypeScript, JavaScript, JSX/TSX, Rust, and Lua
 - **Plugin Integration**: Native support for popular plugins (LSP, diagnostics, flash.nvim, snacks.nvim, etc.)
 - **Terminal Transparency**: Designed to work beautifully with transparent backgrounds